itsmewes/gotp/README.md

 Gotp uses the same basic fuzzy searching for removing keys as it does for getting them.

 ## Usage for Alfred
 There are some commands that I have added in so I can use this tool in conjunction with Alfred (a Mac app utility.)
+You can find the Alfred workflow on [Packal](https://www.packal.org/workflow/gotp)

 ### List keys, return in JSON format
 ```